dhh1128/codecraft.co/why.md

 I also like that this answer tells me when I'm wandering.
 If I'm building systems that don't hide/manage/solve complexity, I'm probably off track.
 If I am building software that's frivolous ("Angry Birds" comes to mind), I probably won't be very happy.
 If I work for a company that aspires to nothing more grandiose than making money, I should either change the company or change my job.
 If my blog posts don't help me understand or communicate on topics that reinforce that goal, I'm wasting my time.
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Challenge</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">What is your "why"?
 Struggle with it until you come up with a satisfying answer.
 Then use it to test your current work assignments.
 Does this exercise give you any insight or point to ways to rebalance your priorities?</span></em></p>

----

-Daniel Hardman (2013-02-04 21:17:36)

-I've been reading some of the later chapters in <em>Start With Why</em>, and I'm encouraged by the story of Gordon Bethune turning around Continental Airlines.
-He seems to have tapped into a latent why that many people at the organization could buy into with all their hearts.
-It's worth noting, however, that he fired 39 of the 60 top executives when he began shaking things up--and that he was able to institute sweeping change from the top down.
-It's not clear to me how it works to do it the other way, from the ground up.

----

-Rick (2013-01-31 00:47:10)

-Great insight here, Daniel.
-This is definitely a challenge worthy of taking to heart.
-I'm glad to have a person with your mix of talents working where you do.
-For me personally, the "why" for what I do (or what I aspire to do) has not emerged as clearly or as easily as I would have liked, but I definitely appreciate the way you've expressed it.
-I can relate to having a strong desire to contribute to something that I deem truly worthwhile to humanity.
-I would add that this is a process, and assert that seeking our motivations and then occasionally going back to analyze and reevaluate them is an important exercise as we learn and develop.

----

-Daniel Hardman (2013-01-31 08:13:10)

-Thanks for the thoughtful comment, Rick.
-I think you've said something important about "start with why" being a process.
-We learn more about ourselves as life goes by, and if we're tuned in to that sort of discovery, it can lead us to question and refine our why.
-Having to wrestle with it is a sign that we're being thoughtful and honest; I mistrust easy answers.
-Hopefully I'll still be thinking carefully about this topic in a few years, and maybe I'll have a better answer. :-)

----

-kareklesgrafeiou (2013-03-07 21:04:34)

-whoah this weblog is fantastic i like studying your articles.
-Keep up the great work!

----

-Trev Harmon (2013-02-03 22:46:13)

-Daniel,

-For me, this has been an interesting one.
-As you mentioned, the book is by no means perfect, but I've found the ideas resonating more than many of my other business books.
-Tossing the ideas around has proved interesting, and I've learned a few things.

--- Verbalizing the why can be quite difficult.
--- One really needs to have the why first; retrofitting it doesn't really work.
--- The interaction between our why, other people's whys and organizational whys have a lot more effect than I'd previously realized.
--- Attempting to espouse two different whys creates text-book cognitive dissonance (http://en.wikipedia.org/wiki/Cognitive_dissonance).

-I think what your article caused me to ponder was the importance of the personal why.
-Most of my focus lately has been on organization whys and understanding how they relate to my own.
-Obviously, in retrospect, attempting a comparison where one thing is loosely defined is really pretty hard.
-Attempting it when both things are loosely defined is plain near impossible.
-I've been experiencing both situations recently.

-Now I have another line of inquiry to pursue.

-Also, thank you for back-to-back mentions.

----

-Daniel Hardman (2013-02-04 08:59:44)

-It was hard for me to put my own "why" into words, and I don't think I've got it completely right, yet.
-What I have here is pretty close, and I felt like it was important to make the attempt to articulate, even if I missed the center of the target a little.
-It was healthy to struggle.

-You highlight a whole other level of this issue, which is finding a "why" for teams or larger organizations.
-I conveniently ignored that in this post, but I think it's a vital question.
-I am wondering if it's possible to discover a why after the fact.
-Do great organizations always begin with their why well understood, or can you socialize a why and build a groundswell of enthusiasm for it after the fact?
-I think many companies don't have much of a why at the forefront of their thinking, so if you have to begin already knowing it, the picture is bleak for most enterprises...

----

-Trev (2013-02-04 10:30:36)

-After a bit of thought on this, I've come to the conclusion it is possible to install a new why, but not retrofit.
-We've seen it a couple of times in industry--most impressively with Steve Jobs' return to Apple, though from all accounts that was done with a great deal effort and pain.

-Here's the reasoning.
-I think it is impossible for a person or organization to exist without a why.
-If one isn't implicitly stated, a "natural" one forms.
-For enterprise, this naturally occurring why is "to make as much money as possible" or some variation thereof.
-The things with whys is they are used to make self-reinforcing decisions.
-For example, hiring decisions will be made consciously or subconsciously based on the why.
-The chosen person will exhibit the attributes preferred by the why, and will therefore reinforce the why culturally in the organization.

-Here's the concerning thing, in our western society there are cautionary tales for those who only seek money (think how the once while name Scrooge has taken on a life of its own).
-However, those who would object to the accusation that they put money first and foremost in their lives have no problem building a human-based organization to do so.
-All organizations, even enterprise, are composed of humans with human traits and actions.
-Hence the reason an appropriate why is necessary.

----

-Trev Harmon (2013-02-04 21:44:43)

-Because of the nature of the self-reinforcing decisions, I don't think it is possible for the change to work in a permanent, organization-wide manner from the ground up (save the ground-up movement changing the mind the person at the top, who then institutes it from the top down).
-At this point, I think those in the best those in the bottom and middle of an organization can do is to affect their own sphere of influence.
-If enough change is made there, then hopefully it will start to gain traction organization-wide, which conveniently takes the conversation full circle: the importance of the personal why.

----

-Smart Geeks Think Like Cheerleaders &laquo; Codecraft (2013-02-05 08:57:56)

-[...]
-We accept all feature requests at face value and don’t vett them thoughtfully against our why. [...]